shaanchanchani/Draft-Optimizer/README.md

 ### Next Steps

-Accuracy score for predicting next position to be picked is 48%, need to check accuracy score of top 2 predictions.
+Test accuracy score for predicting next position to be picked is 48%, need to check accuracy score of top 2 predictions.

 See how model performs if DST and K removed.